 .

-This is how you will do with this later on in the cleaning process:
+Here is how you will deal with the paper clutter:

 - First, collect ALL paper clutter, bills, and so on from around your home.

-- Put it in two piles, bills that need to be dealt with now (remember to go paperless).
+- Put it in two piles, bills that need to be dealt with now (remember to go paperless), and bills to be dealt with at a latter stage.

 - Put any bills that need to be paid ASAP in one pile so you can take care of that tomorrow.
 Put other less important bills in a different pile.